Pregnancy affects your body, your hair and your mood—so why not your teeth too!

-But it is important to look after your oral health when you’re expecting – here are some common pregnancy-related dental issues and some tips on dealing with them.
+But it is important to look after your oral health when you’re expecting—here are some common pregnancy-related dental issues and some tips from the Australian Dental Association on how to deal with them.

 Gagging while brushing your teeth